Universal Algebraic Methods for Constraint Satisfaction Problems: CSP Applications

-Then there are \mas products that intersect nontrivially with either $R$ or $S$, but no \mas product intersects nontrivially with both $R$ and $S$.
-As the Rectangularity Theorem demands, each of $R$ and $S$ fully contains every \mas product that it intersects, but there is no single \mas product intersecting nontrivially with both $R$ and $S$.
-Hence, hypothesis~(\ref{item:RT-cor-gen-4}) of Corollary~\ref{cor:RT-cor-gen} is not satisfied so it would seem that we cannot use rectangularity to determine whether a solution exists in such instances.

-The example described in the last paragraph is very special.
-For one thing, there is no solution to the instance with constraint relations $R$ and $S$.
-We might hope that when an instance \emph{does} have a solution, then there should be a solution that passes through a \mas product.
-As we now demonstrate, this is not always the case.
-In fact, Example~\ref{ex:mass-products-3} describes a case in which two subdirect powers intersect nontrivially, yet each intersects trivially with every \mas product. \begin{proposition} There exists an algebra $\bA$ with subdirect powers $\bR$ and $\bS$ such that $R \cap S \neq \emptyset$ and, for every collection $\{B_i\}$ of \masses, $R \cap \myprod B_i = \emptyset = S \cap \myprod B_i$. \end{proposition}
+The example described above is very special.
+In particular, there is no solution to the instance with constraint relations $R$ and $S$.
+We might hope that when an instance \emph{does} have a solution, then there must be a solution that passes through a \mas product.
+As we now demonstrate, this is false.
+In fact, Example~\ref{ex:mass-products-3} presents subdirect powers that intersect nontrivially (so the instance has a solution), yet their intersection avoids every \mas product (so the Rectangularity Theorem cannot locate a solution nor prove none exists). \begin{prop} There exists an algebra $\bA$ with subdirect powers $\bR$ and $\bS$ such that $R \cap S \neq \emptyset$ and $R \cap S \cap \myprod B_i = \emptyset$, for every collection $\{B_i\}$ of \masses. \end{prop}

-We prove Proposition~\ref{claim:mass-products-2} by simply producing an example that meets the stated conditions.
+We prove this by simply producing an example that meets the stated conditions.